Applications for this grant are currently closed. Please watch for future funding opportunities.

 - Assisting in the selection and/or analyses of data

-- Review and approve each press release and other public statements and publications before releasing it in public
+- Review and approval of each press release and other public statements and publications before their release to the public

 Issuance of this NOFO does not constitute an award commitment on the part of the U.S. government, nor does it commit the U.S. government to pay for costs incurred in the preparation and submission of proposals.
 Further, the U.S. government reserves the right to reject any or all proposals received.

 Payment Method: The payment of the award amount will be made in multiple installments.
 A certain percentage of the total award amount up to 50% of the total will be paid immediately after signing the grant and submission of the valid bank account by Recipient.
-However, if the project implementation requires a higher percentage of advance payment than 50 %, the Office of Public Affairs will require justification.
-The rest will be paid upon submission of the interim final program and financial reports by Recipient.
+However, if the project implementation requires a higher percentage of advance payment than 50%, the Public Diplomacy Section will require justification.
+The rest will be paid upon submission of the interim final program and financial reports by the recipient.
 Each award document will contain detailed payment information.
-The USG reserves the right to retain the last payment up to 10 % of the award amount until all project activities are completed and the final program and financial reports are submitted by the Recipient and approved by the Grant Officer and the Grant Officer Representative.
+The USG reserves the right to retain the last payment up to 10 % of the award amount until all project activities are completed and the final program and financial reports are submitted by the recipient and approved by the Grant Officer and the Grant Officer Representative.

 Recipients will be required to submit financial reports and program reports.
 The award document will specify the forms and how often these reports must be submitted.

 For more information, please contact us by phone: + 387 33 704-331,704-078, 704-285, fax: + 387 33 704-432 or e-mail at email@example.com